-The sacraments of baptism, confirmation and communion are closely linked in the Greek Orthodox Church and mark the most important events in a youngster’s life.
-The baptism and the confirmation ceremonies, called vaftisia in Greek, were traditionally held 40 days after birth, the baby’s first outing was to church to become a christian.
+The sacraments of baptism, confirmation, and communion are closely linked in the Greek Orthodox Church and mark the most important events in a youngster’s life.
+The baptism and the confirmation ceremonies, called vaftisia in Greek, was traditionally held 40 days after birth, the baby’s first outing was to church to become a Christian.
 Nowadays children are baptized up to two years of age.
 The parents of a child simple witness the ritual, which is carried out by the priest and the godfather and godmother (koumparos / koumpara).

 After the priest first blows three times in the child’s face, symbolically chasing away the evil spirits, the koumbaros/a renounces the devil and his works three times and then recites the Apostolic Creed.
 The child is then brought to the font and rubbed all over with oil by the koumbaros/a, who then gives the baby to the priest announcing the child’s name—usually the name of the paternal grandfather for a first boy or the paternal grandmother’s name for a first girl.
 (Maternal grandparents’ names are given for second boys and girls).
 At this point, the priest baptizes the child by completely immersing it in the font three times, invoking the names of the Trinity.
 Complete immersion symbolizes the burial and mystical resurrection of Christ.